- What is a “security” issue?

-For security issues with WordPress plugins, email the details to plugins [at] wordpress.org, including as much detail as possible.
+For security issues with WordPress plugins, email the information to plugins [at] wordpress.org, including as much detail as possible.

 For security issues with the self-hosted version of WordPress, then you should send an email with the details to security [at] wordpress.org.
 Include as much detail as you can.

-In both cases, you should not publish the details.
+In all cases, you should not publish the details.